Black Folks Soul Food Cabbage Recipe

 This recipe calls for one chopped head of cabbage and generously serves six people.

-The beauty of this recipe lies in its simplicity and adaptability, making it easy for anyone to master the art of cooking cabbage.
-All you need to do is place the chopped cabbage and all the ingredients into a large frying pan or cast-iron skillet, then simmer.
-This will result in a flavorful Southern cabbage dish, a comfort food and side dish staple in many Southern kitchens.
+The beauty of this recipe lies in its simplicity and versatility, making it easy for anyone to master the art of cooking cabbage.
+Just chop your cabbage, add all the ingredients to a large frying pan or cast-iron skillet, and let it simmer low and slow.
+The result?
+A flavorful Southern cabbage dish that’s both comfort food and a side dish staple in many Black homes and Southern kitchens.

 1. Chop the cabbage, removing the core and coarsely chopping the leaves.